 All agreements should include a maximum number of hours anticipated and the hourly wage.

-It must define a standard week of practices and indicate the time estimated for performances/contests
+It must define a standard week of practices and indicate the time estimated for performances/contests.

-It is the responsibility of each organization and coach to submit the hours that their coach/instructor works in accordance with the pay roll schedule every two weeks
+It is the responsibility of each organization and coach to submit the hours that their coach/instructor works in accordance with the pay roll schedule every two weeks.

 KEY MEETINGS & DEADLINES